1 Introduction

 Medon and Strophius were cousins of Tisamenus, son of Orestes, and were enemies of the Heracleidae.
 [112]

-At that time, Strophius lived in Cirrha, Medon lived in Medeon, and it is presumed that he knew the movements of Heracleidae, who lived in Doris.
+At that time, Strophius lived in Cirrha, Medon lived in Medeon, and it is presumed that they knew the movements of Heracleidae who lived in Doris.

 7 Phocis since the 11th century BC